mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 ## RemoteOK is hugely disappointing

-I've been a fan of Pieter Levels for a long time from interviews he's given.
+I've been a fan of [Pieter Levels](https://levels.io/) for a long time.
 If you've never heard [his interview on Indie Hackers](https://www.indiehackers.com/podcast/043-pieter-levels-of-nomad-list), it's one of the best episodes of the series.
 Pieter does a great job of highlighting what makes the bootstrapper lifestyle freeing and exciting.

 Unfortunately, RemoteOK, Pieter's flagship business, was a huge letdown.
-I can't recall the last time I've used a product where I feel like it's working against me quite so hard as RemoteOK.
+I can't recall the last time I've used a product that feels like it's fighting so stubbornly against me.

 Right off the bat, when you create the job post, RemoteOK pushes all these little upsells on you.
 We Work Remotely does something similar, but it doesn't feel as gross.
 Maybe it's because We Work Remotely isn't charging $134 to create a QR code for you.

 {{<img src="remoteok-upsells.png" hasBorder="true" alt="Screenshot of upsells on Remote OK" maxWidth="700px" caption="RemoteOK pushes employers to choose among nine different upsells, including $134 to generate a QR code.">}}

 RemoteOK jobs have tags to help applicants search, so I added tags like `linux`, `customer support`, `flexible schedule`.
-When I came back to the job a few hours later, I saw that RemoteOK had automatically added several inaccurate tags like `microsoft` `windows` `webdev` `development`.
+When I came back to the job a few hours later, I saw that RemoteOK had automatically added several inaccurate tags like `microsoft` `windows` `webdev` `development` even though those have nothing to do with my job.
 I erased RemoteOK's tags, but a few hours later they were back.
 The only way I could get rid of them permanently is by adding more tags myself.

-The most egregious example of RemoteOK going rogue is the magic keywords feature.
+The most egregious example of RemoteOK taking control away from the user is the magic keywords feature.
 RemoteOK adds instructions to your job posting informing applicants that they have to add a special keyword to their application to be considered for the role.
 RemoteOK doesn't tell you that it's adding this text, and you can't turn it off.

 {{<gallery caption="RemoteOK injects additional instructions to your candidates that are not visible to you.
 You [can't disable this behavior](https://twitter.com/deliberatecoder/status/1557394573189595137).">}}
 {{<img src="employer-view.png" hasBorder="true" alt="Employer view contains instructions I wrote">}}